By Mike Bennighof, Ph.D.

 Mussolini, however, wanted to show the Germans what “his boys” could do, and pressed for their commitment to action.
 But the division was not ready for combat by the time the campaign in Tunisia had ended, nor were they ready to deploy to Sicily a few months later.
 They ended up never seeing action, and unable to keep Mussolini in power, either.
 Their tanks and weapons would be confiscated by the Germans and issued to their own troops.

-Our set of scenarios of course sends them into combat, because those really fine laser-cut pieces just cry out to be used.
+Our set of scenarios of course sends them into combat, because those really fine silky-smooth pieces just cry out to be used.
 Listen closely and you can hear them.
 The set isn’t based on some grand alternative history setting, just a tiny what-if question: what if the M Division had begun formation just a month or two earlier, and then proceeded through training at a reasonable pace (without the Royal Army’s interference)?

 The Blackshirts are well-armed, at least on the board (they have no artillery support of their own).
 And their morale is usually pretty good; their leadership is serviceable (while the officers were supposedly selected for their combat experience, dedication to Fascism was the foremost requirement).
 Their higher command is not very good, and that translates into low initiative in many scenarios.